sadab-halim/Interview-Questions/OOPS/README.md

 If the definition of the pure virtual destructor is not provided, then what function body will be called during object destruction?
 Therefore the compiler and linker enforce the existence of a function body for pure virtual destructors.

-### How are destructors different from a normal member function?
-Destructors have same name as the class preceded by a tilde (~) Destructors don’t take any argument and don’t return anything

-### Can there be more than one destructor in a class?
-No, there can only one destructor in a class with classname preceded by ~, no parameters and no return type.

 ### Why do we need to write a user-defined destructor?
 If we do not write our own destructor in class, compiler creates a default destructor for us.
 The default destructor works fine unless we have dynamically allocated memory or pointer in class.